Peaker/git-jump/README.md

 Just type:

 ```
-git-move
+git-jump
 ```

-With no parameters, and it will move to the upstream location, taking any uncommitted changes on top.
+With no parameters, and it will jump to the upstream location, taking any uncommitted changes on top.